-In the absence of collisions, (1) is called the Vlasov equation.
-Vlasov solvers have been used for studies of collisionless plasmas as an alternative to particle-in-cell (PIC) methods.
+In the absence of collisions, Equation (1) is called the Vlasov equation.
+Vlasov solvers have been used for studies of collisionless plasmas as an alternative to PIC methods.
 Recently, these solvers have been also applied to simulation of gas discharge plasmas.
-A recent review of Eulerian Vlasov solvers can be found in [42].
+A recent review of Eulerian Vlasov solvers can be found in 42 .